 The problem with the prevailing rate of interest is that it is divorced from the natural rate that occurs when the supply of, and demand for, loanable funds is allowed to clear by itself.
 It invariably leads to excess supply of credit and fuels economic instability via an exacerbated business cycle.

-In reality, interest rates that solely reflect the demand for money/credit offer a much better model of the loanable funds market than the unamended classical model.
+In reality, interest rates that solely reflect the demand for money/credit (Keynes' Loanable Funds Theory) offer a much better model of the loanable funds market than the unamended classical model, at least in the short-run.
+The problem is that the short-run can last decades, leading to huge debt accumulation and malinvestment problems with depressed economic growth, before an economic crisis forces reality to re-emerge.

 In the 1930s, Bertil Ohlin, a major contributor to the development of the Loanable Funds Theory along with his colleague Dennis Robertson, responded to Keynes’ criticisms with a challenge for him to use his liquidity preference theory to explain how businesses obtain funds for planned investments.